The Inspection Process

 Sometimes a pre-start meeting is held to discuss the project and to undertake some basic site investigations in order that the foundations can be designed and percolation tests undertaken.

-Third Inspection – Damp Proof Course/Damp Proof Membrane and Over-site Preparation
+Second Inspection – Damp Proof Course/Damp Proof Membrane and Over-site Preparation

 To prevent damp ingress at ground level the Damp Proof Course (DPC) will normally be inspected together with the Damp Proof Membrane (DPM) where appropriate.